Getting started with prepper food can seem overwhelming.

 It is a lot harder to rotate through a 30-day supply of prepper food.
 So, dry foods will be at risk of going bad.
 That means you need to start thinking about long-term storage methods.

 A simple method is to put dry goods (like beans and whole grains) in mason jars with oxygen absorbers.
-This isn’t best option though because jars will break during many types of emergencies.
+This isn’t the best option though because jars will break during many types of emergencies.

 However, this method does protect foods from spoilage for a long time.
-You’ll still need to rotate through them, but will have more time to do so.
+You’ll still need to rotate through them but will have more time to do so.

 - Don’t forget about cooking methods.
 How will you cook your stored foods during an emergency?
 You’ll need an off-grid stove and to stockpile fuel for it.

 - Variety is key.
 Make sure you have lots of different types of food (fruits, veggies, proteins, carbs, fats).
-Also make sure to have these in different forms (canned, bulk dry goods, dehydrated, freeze-dried).
+Also, make sure to have these in different forms (canned, bulk dry goods, dehydrated, freeze-dried).